 In short, processor selection is subject to the performance you require.

+What does RAM stands for?
 RAM stands for Random Access Memory, which is a form of temporary memory for your laptop.
 So, if you run a lot of apps at a time, you need more RAM.
 Standard laptops come with 4 GB of RAM while the portable ones may go down to 2 GB.
 On the other hand, if we take the case of performance-based laptops like MacBook Pro, you will find around 8 GB of RAM or higher.
-The best part is that many laptops come with an additional RAM slot.
-If you find the existing RAM to be not-so-sufficient, you can simply upgrade it.
+The best part is that many laptops come with an additional RAM slot to attach a external RAM.
+If you find the existing RAM to be not-so-sufficient, you can simply upgrade it ro external RAM that is aslo called a usable RAM.

 Conclusively, RAM is a factor that determines your system speed, multi-tasking and performance at once.
 That is, if you use a lot of Google Chrome tabs at once, it’s necessary to have around 8 GB of RAM.